 So what does all of this mean for your business?

 When evaluating emails for deliverability, ISPs are no longer focused solely on the sender’s IP address.
 Instead, ISPs now track your individual domain (i.e., “yourcompany.com”), and they use key performance metrics – hard bounces, soft bounces, engagement rates, spam complaints, and more – from your past email sends to determine whether your next email will land in the inbox or the junk box.
 Any bulk send from an email address tied to your company’s domain can affect your domain reputation.

 The most important thing to remember when it comes to your domain status is that your reputation is yours.
 While companies like SharpSpring are eager to help marketers succeed with email marketing, we can only do so much.
 If you don’t follow the new rules of the road and continue to spam people (intentionally or not), you’ll just keep doing more damage to your domain reputation.

-Think of your domain status like your credit score – no matter where you go, it follows you.
+Think of your domain status like credit – no matter where you go, your credit score follows you.
 Domain reputation works the same way.
-Even if you hop from one marketing automation platform to another, they will eventually figure out that you aren’t following deliverability best practices, and you will be blocked.
+Even if you switch marketing automation platforms or hop from one ESP to another, they will eventually figure out that you aren’t following deliverability best practices, and you will be blocked.
 The ISPs demand it.